imprakhartripathi/BridgeLabz-Training/readme.md

 2025-12-22 c684c5e [Prakhar Tripathi] Added - Level 1 Questions in String
 2025-12-22 90102ec [Prakhar Tripathi] Adde - Level 2 Questions of Strings in GCR
 2025-12-22 fb1b52a [Prakhar Tripathi] Added - Level 3 Questions of Strings in GCR
+2025-12-22 9b4794f [Prakhar Tripathi] Refactored - Readme.md
+2025-12-24 8029b20 [Prakhar Tripathi] Added - 2 Scenario Based Questions
+2025-12-24 de8a4b5 [Prakhar Tripathi] Added - Level 1 Questions of Methods in GCR
+2025-12-24 2034939 [Prakhar Tripathi] Added - Level 2 Questions of Methods in GCR (Q4, Q5, and Q6 Combined in One)
+2025-12-24 f13613d [Prakhar Tripathi] Added - Level 3 Questions of Methods in GCR (Questionns: 2, 3, 4, 5, and 6 are Combined)
 ```

 To Get This Log Use: ```git log --pretty=format:"%ad %h %s" --date=short --reverse```